obs619/thesis/README.md

-chatapp
+thesis
 =======

-Main chat application would be here
+all thesis related codes will be here